Codesai/website/_i18n/es/_posts/2022-03-22-role-tests.md

 <h2>Notes.</h2>

-<a name="nota1"></a> Read more about objects communicating by sending and receiving messages in [Alan Kays Definition Of Object Oriented](https://wiki.c2.com/?AlanKaysDefinitionOfObjectOriented)
+<a name="nota1"></a> Read more about objects communicating by sending and receiving messages in [Alan Kay's Definition Of Object Oriented](https://wiki.c2.com/?AlanKaysDefinitionOfObjectOriented)

 <a name="nota2"></a> You can find a slightly different wording of it in her great talk [Less - The Path to Better Design](https://vimeo.com/26330100)  at 29’48’’.